Songbird Neuroethology Laboratory

 In vivo Electrophysiology Facility

-The lab has a very well-equipped (cryostat, microtome, vibratome, dissecting microscope, commercial size refrigerator, -80 freezer, analytical and coarse balances etc.) and soon-to-be-renovated histology room (funded by Alberta Ingenuity and CFI New Opportunities).
+The lab has a very well-equipped (cryostat, microtome, vibratome, dissecting microscope, commercial size refrigerator, -80 freezer, analytical and coarse balances etc.) and renovated histology room (funded by Alberta Ingenuity and CFI New Opportunities) (left).

 © Christopher B. Sturdy,